raspstephan/projecttraj/sphinx_doc/source/traj_tools_docu.rst

 **Major Problems**

-* Module Structure, Filtering trajectories for use in plots is not efficient or convenient, eg sorting by start indices
+* Module Structure, Filtering trajectories for use in plots is not efficient or convenient, eg sorting by start indices!
+* Use consistent variable names!
 * Eliminate global variables, think of good way of using case varibales!